AshwinM17/IECSE_Freshers_CodeSprint-2024/Tausif/Readme.md

 Statement

-As part of an internship at a struggling supermarket, you are tasked with an innovative marketing challenge.
-With the store nearing closure, you brainstorm creative ways to attract customers.
-One promising idea is to hold a lottery giveaway, featuring bundles of items that are nearing their expiration dates.
-Your goal is to calculate the total cost of all possible combinations of these items to highlight the potential value customers could win.
+You are tasked with a marketing challenge at a struggling supermarket.
+The store is near closure, and you need to attract more customers.
+One idea is to hold a lottery giveaway featuring items nearing their expiration dates.
+Your goal is to calculate the total value customers could win.
+How would you approach this task?

 Imagine the excitement as customers flock to the store, enticed by the chance to win these valuable bundles.
-To prepare for the promotion, you need to determine the total sum of the costs for every possible combination of the giveaway items.
+To prepare for the promotion, you need to ensure that the store's already ruined finances are not ruuined further.
+Will you be able to save the store, or put the final nail in the coffin of it
 Examples

 Input: